agatticelli/form3-client-go/README.md

 At first, I began with a simple `Client` struct with methods such as CreateAccount, FetchAccount and DeleteAccount.
 It also had some non-exported methods such as:

 - `newRequest` to build a request from scratch with its method and url, encoding of body data, etc
-- `decodeBody` to decode the responses into a valid struct or an error struct.
+- `decodeBody` to decode the response into a valid struct or an error struct.
 - `do` this function was in charge of creating the request with `newRequest`, dispatch it and bind the response by calling the `decodeBody` method.

-After working a while with integration tests structure, I noticed that it would be great to have a way of purging all the previous created accounts to avoid pollution between each test.
+After working a while with integration tests structure, I noticed that it would be great to have a way of purging all previous created accounts to avoid pollution between each test.
 So I exported the `Do` method to allow users to implement API calls to non implemented endpoints.
 With that, I was able to call the `List Accounts` endpoint and delete one by one with the `DeleteAccount` method.

 Finally, I realized that the Accounts API is one of the multiple services that Form3 offers, so I created an `AccountService` struct which receives a `form3.Client` instance to make the API calls and with that, I simplify the calls to `account.Create`, `acount.Fetch` and `account.Delete`.